How to use excess winter rainfall data to plan nitrogen applications

 What is excess winter rainfall (EWR)?

 Excess winter rainfall (EWR) is the amount of rainfall the land receives after the soil profile becomes fully wetted in the autumn (field capacity) and before the end of drainage in the spring (around the end of March).
 Ideally, the calculations should also take account of evapotranspiration during this period.

 EWR has an important influence on the amount of nitrate leached and, thus, the nitrogen availability to a crop.
 It must be taken into account when planning nitrogen applications.

 Latest EWR maps

 - AHDB uses Met Office UK data* to present EWR data over 199 40km by 40 km squares

-- Four maps are produced, one for bare soil, one for winter cereals, one for winter barley and one for winter oilseed rape.
-Note: the latter crop has a larger canopy and loses more water.
+- Four maps are produced, one for bare soil, one for winter wheat, one for winter barley and one for winter oilseed rape.
+Note: the latter crop has a larger canopy and loses more water

 EWR and soil nitrogen supply (SNS)